Symbrenthia lilaea: Description

 Wet-season form, male.
-Upperside black, with orange-yellow markings as follows:
+The upperside is black, with orange-yellow markings.

-Forewing: discoidal streak clavate, bi-indentate above; a contiguous spot at base of interspace 3; a short, outwardly oblique band from middle of dorsum contracted in the middle; another outwardly oblique, somewhat macular, short, broad, preapical band from beyond middle of costa to interspace 4, with two small spots above it in interspaces 5 and 6.
+The forewing has a clavate discoidal streak.
+It is bi-indentate above with a contiguous spot at the base of interspace 3.
+A short, outwardly oblique band runs from the middle of the dorsum, contracted in the middle; another outwardly oblique, somewhat macular, short, broad, preapical band goes from beyond the middle of costa to interspace 4, with two small spots above it in interspaces 5 and 6.

-Hindwing: a very broad sub-basal transverse band narrow at the costal margin, a postdiscal narrower similar band contracted into a line towards costal margin, sometimes traversed by a line of black spots and a subterminal very slender line.
+The hindwing has a broad sub-basal transverse band narrow at the costal margin and a postdiscal narrower similar band contracted into a line towards costal margin, sometimes traversed by a line of black spots and a subterminal very slender line.